Pink Offers to Pay Fine for Norwegian Handball Team Bikini Violation

 Pop singer Pink offered to pay the fines for the Norwegian female beach handball team after they wore shorts in defiance of a league rule requiring the ladies to wear bikinis during games.
 Pink said, “The European handball federation SHOULD BE FINED FOR SEXISM,” in reference to the Norwegian men’s team, which is allowed to wear shorts.

-Beach volleyball is among sports being considered for the 2024 Summer Olympics.
+Beach handball is among sports being considered for the 2024 Summer Olympics.

 Pink posted Saturday on her Instagram account: